Best Vic Falls activities: 1. See The Smoke That Thunders Waterfall – 2026 updates

 posted in: Series | 0

-It’s not hard to see why Victoria Falls was called “The Smoke That Thunders” (“Mosi-O-Tunya”) in the local Tonga language: the spray of water reaches up to 500 metres high and is visible from 70 kilometres away.
-The sound of the powerful Zambezi River falling into the gorge can only be described as a low thunder – and you will hear it even when you are kilometres away.
+It’s not hard to see why Victoria Falls is called “The Smoke That Thunders” (“Mosi-O-Tunya”) in the local Tonga language: the spray of water reaches up to 500 metres high and can be visible from 70 kilometres away.
+The rumbling sound of the powerful Zambezi River falling into the gorge absolutely sounds like a low thunder – and you will hear it even when you are kilometres away.
+Read this guide for entry fees, info and insider advice on visiting Victoria Falls in Zimbabwe.

-Seeing the falls is Number 1 of Things to do in Victoria Falls
+Seeing the waterfall is (obviously) my Number 1 of Things to do in Victoria Falls

 victoria falls The Smoke That Thunders